 If you can get by on the error margin of the Promass E, then you’ll save money over the Promass F. You have to decide what your application really needs.
 You can try different principles and check the performance on those as well.

 At the bottom, you can print out everything or select only certain sections of the information you want.
 I suggest you print the following:

 Next, you can go to the configurator to find the entire order code of the flow meter.
 Or just add it to the shop basket if you want to buy it online.

 I couldn’t figure out how to compare sensors in the online Applicator.
 You may only get that option if you install the software.
 Basically, you can compare the performance of different models and principles against each other in your application.

-If you have any questions, drop me a comment!
+If you have any more questions about scaling out the device with the Endress + Hauser applicator or the flow sizing workflow, drop me a comment!
 See you in the next guide!

 Oh, and you can check the report out here!